KILLERTIAN/Genshin-Impact-Wish-Simulator/README.md

 # Genshin-Impact-Wish-Simulator

-Trying to make the wish screen from Genshin Impact using HTML, CSS and JavaScript.
+Trying to make the realistic wish screen from Genshin Impact using HTML, CSS and JavaScript.

 Link:-